The Boundary of Amoebas: Characterization of the Extended Boundary

-We give a couple of remarks on Theorem \ref{Thm:BoundaryArbitraryDimension}.
-First observe that the ideal $I$ is of dimension zero if and only if $n = 2$, which is extremely relevant for the computation of amoebas, their boundary and their contour.
-See Section \ref{Sec:Computation} for further details.
-Second notice that one consequence of Theorem \ref{Thm:BoundaryArbitraryDimension} is that if the $\Log|\cdot|$ map restricted to the variety of a curve in $\C[z_1,z_2]$ is 2 to 1, then the contour coincides with the boundary of the amoeba since in this case $\# \cV_\R(I) = 2$ and hence either all roots are multiple roots or none of them.
-This fact partially re-proves Proposition\ref{Prop:Harnack} by Mikhalkin and Rullg{\aa}rd.
-Third we remark that the characterization of the boundary of linear polynomials by Forsberg, Passare and Tsikh as in Proposition \ref{Prop:LinearCase} is a consequence of Theorem \ref{Thm:BoundaryArbitraryDimension}.
-We give a proof in the following.
+Observe that the ideal $I$ in the previous proof is of dimension zero if and only if $n = 2$, which is extremely relevant for the computation of amoebas, their (extended) boundaries and their contours.
+More precisely, for $n>2$ the corresponding variety $\cV(I)$ is not finite and one has to decide whether its real locus $\cV_\R(I)$ is finite.
+This is computationally difficult; see Section \ref{Sec:Computation} we see that for further details.

+Second, Theorem \ref{Thm:BoundaryArbitraryDimension} implies that if the $\Log|\cdot|$ map restricted to the variety of a curve in $\C[z_1,z_2]$ is 2 to 1, then the contour of $\cA(f)$ coincides with the extended boundary of the amoeba.
+Namely, in this case $\# \cV_\R(I) = 2$ and hence either all roots in a fiber are multiple roots or none of them are.
+This fact partially re-proves Proposition \ref{Prop:Harnack} by Mikhalkin and Rullg{\aa}rd.

+Third, Theorem \ref{Thm:BoundaryArbitraryDimension} leads to a new proof of Proposition \ref{Prop:LinearCase} by Forsberg, Passare and Tsikh as follows.

 \begin{proof}\textit{(Proposition \ref{Prop:LinearCase})} Let $f = 1 + \sum_{j = 1}^n b_j z_j$.
 After a parameter transformation we can assume that every $b_j$ is real.
-Since $\vol(\New(f)) = 1$ the logarithmic Gau\ss \ map is 1 to 1 by Lemma \ref{Lem:LogGaussFinite} and hence, by Theorem \ref{Thm:Main1} and Corollary \ref{Cor:LogGaussFormula}, if $\mathbf{w} \in \partial \cA(f)$, then $\#(\F_{\mathbf{w}} \cap \cV(f)) = 1$.
+Since $\vol(\New(f)) = 1$ the logarithmic Gau\ss \ map is 1 to 1 by Lemma \ref{Lem:LogGaussFinite} and hence, by Theorem \ref{Thm:Main1} and Corollary \ref{Cor:LogGaussFormula}, if $\mathbf{w} \in \partial^{e} \cA(f)$, then $\#(\F_{\mathbf{w}} \cap \cV(f)) = 1$.
 Thus, for $\Log|\mathbf{v}| = \mathbf{w}$ the fiber function $f^{|\mathbf{v}|}$ vanishes at a single point.

-It is easy to see by the linearity of $f$ that the image of the fiber function $f^{|\mathbf{v}|}$ is a closed annulus around the constant term 1, where the inner circle may have radius zero.
-Thus, the only uniquely attained values are the two intersection points of the outer ring of the annulus with the real line.
-These extremal points are obviously attained if the condition $|b_k v_k| = 1 + \sum_{j \in \{1,\ldots,n\} \setminus \{k\} } |b_j v_j|$ is satisfied for some $k$ at a point $\mathbf{v} \in (\C^*)^n$. \end{proof}
+It is easy to see by the linearity of $f$ that the image of the fiber function $f^{|\mathbf{v}|}$ is a closed annulus around the constant term $1$, where the inner circle may have radius zero.
+Thus, the only uniquely attained values are the two intersection points of the outer boundary circle of the annulus with the real line.
+These extremal points are obviously attained if and only if the condition $|b_k v_k| = 1 + \sum_{j \in \{1,\ldots,n\} \setminus \{k\} } |b_j v_j|$ is satisfied for some $k$ at a point $\mathbf{v} \in (\C^*)^n$. \end{proof}